fsschmitt/RemoteStocking/README.txt

 1. Create in your system a MSMQ private queue named "stockbroker”.

 2. Create the Database required options:
-	2.1 Create the database manually
+	2.1 Create the database manually (StockTransaction SQL Script file is on root folder (StockTransactionScript.sql))

 		2.1.1 Create a Database for Server: A database implemented in SQLServer 2010 Express and named 'ServerDB' must exist.
 The database should have a table named 'StockTransaction' with the following columns: